GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 ### Duke Men's Project

-In my junior year at Duke, I joined the Duke Men's Project, a brand new (at the time) intiative to make a community of men who would help teach each other to be more moral and aware people.
+In my junior year at Duke, I joined the Duke Men's Project, a brand new (at the time) initiative to make a community of men who would help teach each other to be more moral and aware people.
 We met weekly at the women's center on east campus to discuss issues underpinning systemic inequality and intersectionality.
 It was a tremendously useful learning experience for me.